 - Sliced fresh or pickled jalapenos (if you like more heat)

 - Tortilla chips (crushed on top or whole for scooping up the chili)

 - Fresh limes – a quick splash of fresh lime juices gives it a nice tartness with a refreshing lime scent.

 - Be creative! 🙂

 - Bangers and Mash (Deconstructed) + Stout & Onion Gravy

 DID YOU TRY THIS PINEAPPLE CHIPOTLE CHILI RECIPE?

-If you made this Coffee Rub Turkey Thighs recipe leave me a comment to let me know how it went!
+If you made this sweet and smoky pineapple chipotle chili recipe, leave me a comment to let me know how it went!
 I also want to see!
 Follow Pups with Chopsticks on Instagram, snap a photo, and tag and hashtag it with @pupswithchopsticks and #pupswithchopsticks.
 I love to know what you are making!

 Sweet and Smoky Pineapple Chipotle Chili